-- i.
+i.
 In November 2010, the Company concluded the documentation of a loan facility for up to \$24,000, which will be used to refinance part of the purchase price paid for the acquisition by Maxdekatria of the vessel Panayiota K (the "Maxdekatria loan").
-The Maxdekatria loan is available for drawing until April 30, 2011 and is repayable over eight years in 16 semi-annual consecutive installments commencing six months after the loan drawdown and a balloon payment payable with the final installment and will be secured by a first priority mortgage over the vessel Panayiota K and other usual maritime securities and a corporate guarantee by Safe Bulkers, which includes the financial covenants described in Note 9. - ii.
-In December 2010, the Company accepted a commitment letter from a bank for loan facility for up to \$58,748, which will be used for the financing of the acquisition by Eptaprohi of Hull 1074 (the "Eptaprohi credit facility").
-The Eptaprohi credit facility will be made available after delivery from the shipyard of Hull 1074 and upon commencement of her contracted employment.
-The Eptaprohi credit facility is repayable over seven years in 14 semi-annual consecutive installments commencing six months after the loan drawdown and a balloon payment payable with the final installment and will be secured by a first priority mortgage over the Hull 1074 and other usual maritime securities and a corporate guarantee by Safe Bulkers, which includes the financial covenants described in Note 9.
+The Maxdekatria loan is available for drawing until June 30, 2012 and is repayable over eight years in 16 semi-annual consecutive installments commencing six months after the loan drawdown and a balloon payment payable with the final installment and will be secured by a first priority mortgage over the vessel Panayiota K and other usual maritime securities and a corporate guarantee by Safe Bulkers, which provides for the financial covenants described in Note 7.